Rules and Guidelines for Graduate Studies in the East Asian Studies Department

 Fellowship support for dissertation research abroad is particularly important.
 Some programs (such as Fulbright fellowships) are administered through the Graduate School, while others (such as Japan Foundation fellowships) are administered directly by the funding organizations.
 Deadlines vary, but most fall in the period between August 15 and December 15.
 In all cases, it is extremely important for the student to develop grant proposals in close consultation with the dissertation adviser and other relevant faculty members.
 Having a polished proposal prepared well in advance of the deadline will make faculty letters of recommendation much more effective.
 The East Asian Studies Program and other units of the University also offer, on a competitive basis, limited support for dissertation research for students unable to secure outside funding.

 Most students seek academic employment upon completion of the Ph.D., though some choose careers in government, private industry, or at foundations.
 The Department and the University offer a variety of support services to assist students in finding employment.
 At the student’s request, the Graduate Administrator will compile a placement folder, which normally will include a graduate transcript and letters of reference, and will forward the folder to prospective employers.
 It is the student’s responsibility to be sure that letters and other information are current.
 In addition, the Director of Graduate Studies will give students the opportunity to present practice job talks and provide them with other support, such as advice on cover letters and interviewing.
+To view information on recent graduate placements (link).

 The East Asian Library and the Gest Collection is one of the Western world’s major collections of materials on East Asia.
 Next to its holdings of books and journals, it subscribes to a wealth of electronic resources, including massive full-text databases.
 While the library's greatest strength is in traditional Chinese civilization, it also boasts a superior collection of books for the study of modern China as well as pre-modern and modern Japan.
 Furthermore, for several years now special attention has been given to developing a strong collection of books on Korea.